The following is a summary of an article published August 4, 2020, by the American Journal of Infection Control.

 According to the authors, high viral loads of 5 x 10^6 TCID50/ml SARS-COV-2 were completely inactivated by a UV-C dose of 1048 ml/cm^2 in just 9 minutes.
 Moreover, 50% of the virus was inactivated after just 1.4 minutes of UV treatment, as calculated by nonlinear regression.
 One log reduction of the viral load was observed after 9 minutes of irradiation with an emitted dose of 292 mJ/cm^2.
 However, a 9-minute exposure to UV-C ( emitted UV-C dose of 1048 mJ/cm^2) resulted in the complete inactivation of the virus.
 Therefore, according to the authors, UV-C irradiation is a more effective method of inactive SARS-COV-2.

-Therefore, the observation and experimentation done by the authors prove that SARS-COV-2 is highly susceptible to irradiation with UV light.
-The authors hence conclude that UV-C, inarguably, is a suitable disinfection method for SARS-CoV-2
+Therefore, the observation and experimentation done by the authors demonstrate that SARS-COV-2 is highly susceptible to irradiation with UV light.
+The authors hence conclude that UV-C may be a suitable disinfection method for SARS-COV-2.